AOP-PHP/AOP/doc/Contents/chapter2.md

     NEW name, NEW reference and NEW reference2.
 After the method execution, value of name is name, reference is M - NEW reference and reference2 is M - NEW reference2

-NOTE : you should only use setArguments while proceeding to advice of kind *before* and *around*, else, it might be confusing to update values of the arguments *after* the execution of the trigering method.
+NOTE : you should only use setArguments while processing advice of kind *before* and *around*, otherwise it might be confusing to update values of the arguments *after* the execution of the trigering method.

 ### getReturnedValue ###

-getReturnedValue will give you the returned value of the triggering method. getReturnedValue will only be populated in advices of the kind "after".
-In every other kind of advices, getReturnedValue will be null.
+getReturnedValue will give you the returned value of the triggering method. getReturnedValue will only be populated in advice of the kind "after".
+In every other kind of advice getReturnedValue will be null.

-If the triggering method returns a reference and you want to update the given reference, you will have to explicitely asks for the reference while calling getReturnedValue.
+If the triggering method returns a reference and you want to update the given reference you will have to explicitly ask for the reference while calling getReturnedValue.

     [php]
     class Writer